-- Much of asset pricing evolves around models of the stochastic discount factor (SDF, "M"). - Broadly speaking, there are four classes of models: - Empirical models with traded factors.
-E.g., Fama and French, Hou, Xue, and Zhang, Asness, Moskowitz, and Pedersen, as well as much of the recent machine-learning literature. - Empirical models with non-traded factors.
+- Much of asset pricing evolves around models of the stochastic discount factor (SDF, "M"). - Broadly speaking, there are four classes of models: - Empirical models with traded factors (week 2).
+E.g., Fama and French, Hou, Xue, and Zhang, Asness, Moskowitz, and Pedersen, as well as much of the recent machine-learning literature. - 2.
+Empirical models with non-traded factors (week 2).
 E.g., Chen, Roll, and Ross and much of the work using macroeconomic series as pricing factors. - Euler equation models of a class of investors.
-E.g., Vissing-Jorgensen, as well as the recent literature on broker-dealers. - Macro-finance models.
+E.g., Vissing-Jorgensen, as well as the recent literature on intermediary-based asset pricing (week 3).
+A parallel literature that works off investment Euler equations for firms (week 4). - 4.
+Macro-finance models.
 E.g., Campbell and Cochrane, Bansal and Yaron, Barro, Gabaix, and Wachter. - How do we measure success? $\mathbb{E}[MR] = 1$.

-- However, current models inadequate to answer some key questions. - Central questions surrounding financial markets are "quantity questions" - 1.
-How much do prices of Treasuries, MBS, credits, . . . move when the FED purchases \$100bn of corporate bonds? - 2.
+- However, current models are inadequate to answer some key questions. - Central questions surrounding financial markets are "quantity questions" - 1.
+How much do prices of Treasuries, MBS, credits, ... move when the FED purchases \$100bn of corporate bonds? - 2.
 How does the growth of ESG, smart beta, and passive investing affect valuations and expected returns? - 3.
-How does the global savings glut (or, the savings glut of the rich) impact fixed income markets? - 4.
-How much do retail investors contribute to the recent rally in the stock market? - The modern asset pricing models are not set up to answer these questions. - No market clearing (third class of models). - Unrealistic demand elasticities.
+How does the global savings glut or the savings glut of the rich impact fixed income markets? - 4.
+How much do retail investors contribute to the 2020-21 rally in the stock market? - Modern asset pricing models are not set up to answer these questions. - No market clearing (third class of models). - Unrealistic demand elasticities.